DauMoe/note/other_question.md

    - `useLayoutEffect` has the same function as `useEffect` BUT run **BEFORE** update the UI (before re-render).
 Same example, button is clicked -> setState -> render component -> trigger useLayoutEffect -> update UI

 - `useImperativeHandle`: customize the instance value and exposed *(expose: trưng bày)* to parent component when using `ref`

+- SSG: Static Site Generation
+   - Site is generated and cache in CDN.
+Very fast

+- SSR: Server side rendering
+   - Page will be rendered each request